simphony/simphony-metaparser/README.rst

 Simphony-metaparser
 ===================

-A parser and writer for SimPhoNy metadata file, available at https://github.com/simphony/simphony-metadata
+A parser and writer library for SimPhoNy metadata files, available at https://github.com/simphony/simphony-metadata

 Directory structure
 -------------------